RaphaelIT7/gmod-holylib/README.md

 \- [#] Better support for multiple Lua states
 \- \- This required most of the lua setup to be changed >:(
 \- [#] Solved a few possible stack issues
+\- [#] Fixed a crash after a map change.
+See https://github.com/RaphaelIT7/gmod-holylib/issues/41

 > [!WARNING]
 > The current builds are unstable and need **A LOT** of testing.